Residence Hall Policies

 4. Proceed to the nearest exit.
 Exit quickly, but do not run.

 5. Evacuate to the following locations: Collins and Pash Halls- parking lot behind Pash Hall.
 Petteway and Roberson Halls- parking lot behind Roberson Hall.
-Boddie, Jin, Bradley, and Taylor Halls- parking lot in front of Jin, and Boddie Halls.
-Wesleyan Inn- parking lot in front of the building.
+Boddie, Jin, Bradley, and Taylor Halls- parking lot in front of Jin and Boddie Halls.

 The doors at each end of the first floor in Petteway, Roberson, Pash, and Collins, and back doors in Boddie, Jin, Bradley, and Taylor Halls are emergency exits only.
 Alarms sound if a door is opened.
 Opening an emergency door when not in use for emergency evacuation will result in disciplinary action.

 The campus engages a contract exterminator to spray the residence halls regularly.
 Residents will be notified in advance of the exterminator’s arrival.
-The exterminator will be escorted by a Residence Life staff member or Security at all times.
+The exterminator will be escorted by a Residence Life staff member or Security at all times if individual room entry is required.

 Each residence hall room is equipped with a computer port for each resident and wireless internet access.
-When accessing the University’s network, be aware that information gathered from social networking sites such as Facebook, Instagram, Twitter, etc. may in some instances, be used to adjudicate disciplinary cases that occur on campus.
 Note that computer routers are not allowed as they slow down the campus network.

 Residents should not remove clothes belonging to others from the units.
-Report unattended laundry to the RA.
+Report unattended laundry to the Resident Advisor.
 The University is not responsible for lost, stolen, or damaged articles.

 Each hall has a soda and snack machine.
 These machines are not the property of the University.
 Tampering with these machines is prohibited and will result in judicial action and may result in action by local authorities.
 Report problems with vending machines to the Residence Life staff immediately.
 Refunds should be obtained from the Business Office as soon after the incident as possible.
 Refunds will not be given at a later date for accumulated total losses over an extended time period.